-The disciplinary procedures of UAHT, as all activities on a College campus, are designed to be a part of the educational process and normally cover a wide spectrum of disciplinary measures ranging from counseling to dismissal.
-The Dean of Student Services is charged with the responsibility of initiating student disciplinary procedures and meeting with the student.
+The student conduct procedures of UAHT, as all activities on a College campus, are designed to be a part of the educational process and normally cover a wide spectrum of disciplinary measures ranging from counseling to dismissal.
+The Dean of Student Services is charged with the responsibility of initiating student conduct procedures and meeting with the student.
 In the process of meeting and counseling with the student, which may sometimes comprise two or more interview appointments, a determination of responsibility will be made.
+The student may have an advisor of her/his choice attend the meetings to provide support and guidance, but the advisor may not actively participate in the meeting other than to provide guidance to the student.
 The Dean will determine whether the evidence (including the information provided in any reports, the parties' written statements, if any, the evidence presented at the meeting, and the testimony of the parties and witnesses) establishes that it is more likely than not that the student committed a violation of UAHT Policy.
 In other words, the standard of proof will be the preponderance of the evidence.

-All charges and possible disciplinary actions shall be presented to the accused student in written form sent or delivered to the address listed in the registrar's records.
+All allegations of misconduct shall be presented to the accused student in written form sent or delivered to the address listed in the registrar's records.
 This shall constitute full and adequate notice.
 However, the College reserves the right to use other reasonable means to notify students.
-This includes, but is not limited to, the use of the College email system.
-The failure of a student to provide an address change or forwarding address, or the refusal or inability to accept the mailed notice, shall not constitute good cause for failure to comply with the notification.
+This includes, but is not limited to, the use of the College e-mail system.
+The failure of a student to provide an address change, a forwarding address, or the refusal or inability to accept the mailed notice shall not constitute good cause for failure to comply with the notification.

 The student will be informed by written notice of the finding of responsibility and sanction, if any.
 If no written notice of appeal is received within the time specified, the finding and sanction shall be final.
-Student's may appeal the Vice Chancellor's finding and/or sanction using the STUDENT COMPLAINT/APPEALS/GRIEVANCE PROCEDURES.
+Student's may appeal the Dean of Student Service's finding and/or sanction using the student conduct appeal process listed below.